luontola/tdd-mooc/data/index.md

 ## Who?

-You are ready for this course if you have no problems writing small applications of a few thousand lines of code.
+You are ready for this course if you have written at least a few small applications of over 1000 lines of code.

 The basic version of this course (4 cr) requires good JavaScript and object-oriented programming skills.